katyukha/odoo-rpc-client/README.rst

 -  Quickly read and analyze some data that is not visible in interface without access to DB
--  Use this project as library for code that need to access OpenERP data
+-  Use this project as library for code that need to access Odoo data
--  Use in scripts that migrates OpenERP data (after, for example, adding new functionality or changing old).
+-  Use in scripts that migrates Odoo data (after, for example, adding new functionality or changing old).
 (Migration using only SQL is bad idea because of functional fields with *store=True* which must be recalculated).